Materials-Consortia/OPTIMADE/optimade.rst

 List of Providers Links
 ~~~~~~~~~~~~~~~~~~~~~~~

-Resource objects with :property:`link_type`=:val:`providers` links MUST point to an `Index Meta-Database`_ that supplies a list of OPTIMADE database providers.
+Resource objects with :property:`link_type` equal to :val:`providers` MUST point to an `Index Meta-Database`_ that supplies a list of OPTIMADE database providers.
 The intention is to be able to auto-discover all providers of OPTIMADE implementations.

 A list of known providers can be retrieved as described in section `Database-Provider-Specific Namespace Prefixes`_.